What is a loss factor and how do you calculate it?

-Before breaking down the USF and RSF it is important to understand what a loss factor is.
+Before breaking down how to calculate the Loss Factor, USF, and RSF it is important to understand what a loss factor is.
 Loss factor is defined as the “percentage of the building’s area shared by tenants… that are dedicated to the common areas of a building and used to calculate the difference between the usable and rentable areas.”
 The loss factor takes into consideration the building’s lobby, elevators, stairwells, shafts, and mechanical areas.
-In New York City, loss factors are less determined by actual physical features of a building and floor but rather set by the market.
+In New York City, loss factors are not determined by actual physical features of a building and floor but rather set by the market.
 For example many tenants renewing leases today are shocked to find out that their space has grown- what was once 3,400 RSF is now 3,852 RSF!
+This is due to a landlord increasing the loss factor for the building.

 When the office leasing market becomes more competitive, building owners look to for ways to extract more revenue from their buildings.
 Tenant’s tend to compare space on a $/RSF basis so while the $/RSF could only be hiked up so much while seeming competitive, Landlords can play with the Loss Factor as a way of increasing rental income.
 So when the market heats landlords will increase the loss factor one by one until the new loss factor becomes the market standard.
 Once this catches on there is no turning back.